dmitriydpkr/Demo-2/README.md

 # Django-project.
-Site to sell online products
+Site to sell online products.
-Parse data from site and import to own database.
+Parse data from other site and import to own database.